 The storybook village of Bigfork is home to an annual whitewater festival, a golf course, local shopping, art galleries and the Bigfork Summer Playhouse staging Broadway-caliber productions.
 Bigfork is also Western Montana's “North Pole” during the holiday season.
 Base Camp Bigfork is your go-to for outdoor gear, guides and rentals, in the winter, dog sledding adventures.
 In Woods Bay, good eats and a good night's rest can be found at The Raven Bar & Grill and The Islander Inn.

-Explore American Indian history at museums and heritage centers in the area, including The People's Center in Pablo and Ninepipes Museum of Early Montana in Charlo.
+Explore American Indian history at museums and heritage centers in the area, including Three Chiefs Cultural Center in St. Ignatius and Ninepipes Museum of Early Montana in Charlo.
 For a unique look at tribal culture and traditions, plan your trip around Arlee's Esyapqeyni Fourth of July Celebration and pow wow or Elmo's Standing Arrow Pow Wow.
 If you're overnighting in the region, the Cheff Ranch & Legacy Outfitters offers a true ranch getaway.